Want to discover the best base building games on Steam? Well, you’ve come to the right place!

 What’s that you say?
 You actually like the idea of someone potentially destroying the base you spent countless hours building?

 Although many of us would much rather play it safe, Rust is a game all about taking risks and learning to adapt to the hellish rules of an ungoverned society.

 Starting out is an uphill battle that will probably take several attempts before you can manage to scout out a good location, set up camp, and build defenses without another player showing up to smite you.

 However, once you get past the initial hurdles, you’ll be surprised by what you can build in this game using its robust crafting system.

-Things start off small until you’re eventually drowning in conveyor belts and assembly lines to the point you forget you can actually make stuff with all your gathered resources.
+Things start off small until you’re eventually drowning in conveyor belts and assembly lines to the point you’ll forget you can make stuff with all your accumulated resources.